JabRef/user-documentation/en/SaveActions.md

 - an entry field (upon which the action will be applied).
 - the type of action to be carried out (such as *HTML to LaTeX*, which converts HTML code to LaTeX code, as described in the window).

-Dependend on the database mode, "Recommended for BibTeX" or "Recommended for BibLaTeX".
+Dependent on the database mode, "Recommended for BibTeX" or "Recommended for BibLaTeX".
 When pressing this button, the recommended cleanups for the respective mode is called.

 <!--

-The list of formatters and explanations can be quicly generated with following command
+The list of formatters and explanations can be quickly generated with following command

 /c/git-repositories/jabref/jabref/src/main/java/org/jabref/logic/formatter (master)
 $ find . -name "*.java" | xargs grep "Localization.lang" | sed "s/.*Localization.lang(\"\(.*\)\");/## \1/"